 With 150+ local exhibitors, an appearance by Shorty Rossi, star of Pit Boss on Animal Planet, agility demos, all-day entertainment and a mega-adoption event with more than 100 pets available for adoption, this free event attracts so many attendees that we feel compelled to share some tips with you below.

-Las Vegas, NV- Pet lovers in the Las Vegas area should get their four-legged friends ready for the 2015 Vegas Pet Expo, Saturday, February 7th, 2015 at the Cashman Center.
+Las Vegas, NV- Pet lovers in the Las Vegas area should get their four-legged friends ready for the 2015 Vegas Pet Expo, Saturday, February 7th and Sunday, February 8th at the Cashman Center.
 This free indoor event attracts thousands of pet lovers looking to enjoy a day out with their furry, feathered or reptilian pals!